drreynolds/smuhpc-workshop/source/session_5.rst

 be used in this session by either clicking one of the following three
 links: :download:`C version <code/session5_c.tgz>`, :download:`C++
 version <code/session5_cxx.tgz>`, :download:`F90 version
-<code/session5_f90.tgz>`, or by copying the relevant files on SMUHPC
+<code/session5_f90.tgz>`, or by copying the relevant files on SMU HPC
 with one of the following 3 commands:

 .. code-block:: bash